 Maximum Total Monthly Debt Payments = (Gross Monthly Income X 36) / 100

 But, once you’ve determined how much you can afford, be sure to consider the lifestyle that you want to maintain and leave yourself a cushion in case of emergencies.
+Don’t forget about things like retirement, college funds and family vacations in your budget planning.

 Step 4: Choose A Lender